 Raisins complete things

-Raisins and oatmeal cookies are one of the culinary world’s great pairings, like peanut butter and jelly or spaghetti and meatballs.
-But oatmeal cookies are just one of the many treats that are made spectacular by raisins.
-Some other fan favorites: rugelach, cinnamon raisin bread, rum raisin ice cream, trail mix, and of course, chocolate covered raisins.
+Raisins and oatmeal cookies are one of the culinary world’s great pairings, but it's just one of many.
+The most obvious?
+Cereal, of course — as long as it's not too sweetened already.
+Some other fan favorites: rugelach, cinnamon raisin bread, rum raisin ice cream and trail mix.

 Over half of the world’s raisins come from California.
-Although Napa is known worldwide for its wine-producing grapes, the Golden State’s raisin capital is actually the town of Selma.
+Although Napa is known worldwide for its wine-producing grapes, the Golden State’s raisin capital is actually the city of Selma— just southeast of Fresno.
 This area produces over 350,000 tons of raisins annually.